LiMuon: Light and Fast Muon Optimizer for Large Models: Our LiMuon Optimizer

 In the section, we propose a light and fast Muon (LiMuon) optimizer, which builds on the momentum-based variance reduced technique of STORM~\citep{cutkosky2019momentum} and randomized SVD~\citep{halko2011finding}.
 Algorithm~\ref{alg:1} provides an algorithmic framework of our LiMuon optimizer.

 At the line 4 of Algorithm~\ref{alg:1}, we use the SVD to obtain the orthogonalization of stochastic gradient estimate $M_t$.
-Here we can also use the Newton-Schulz iterations to approximate the orthogonalization process.
 At the line 7 of Algorithm~\ref{alg:1}, we use the momentum-based variance reduced technique of STORM to obtain stochastic gradient estimate

-where we still store gradient estimate $M_t\in \R^{m\times n}$.
-Here our LiMuon algorithm with \textbf{Option} \#1 can not reduce state memory.
+Here we still store full-rank gradient estimate $M_t\in \R^{m\times n}$, our LiMuon algorithm with \textbf{Option} \#1 could not reduce state memory.

+Compared with the Muon$^{++}$~\citep{sfyraki2025lions} algorithm, our LiMuon (Option \#1) algorithm does not rely on gradient clipping, and uses less tuning parameter (without clipping parameter) in algorithmic framework.
+Due to its simplicity, our LiMuon algorithm has better performances than the Muon$^{++}$ in the experiments (Please see the following experimental results).